 2. Get Out Of Your Feelings

 I used to stew in my feelings for days on end.
 Getting drunk made it easier.
-I hated my life, was lonely, suffering crippling anxiety, no romantic prospects, job that drove me crazy – miserable!
+I hated my life, was lonely, suffering crippling anxiety, no romantic prospects, job that drove me crazy, and a lot of emotional baggage piled on my back.

 The opposite of taking responsibility is sitting on your couch chain smoking and slamming eight bottles of hard cider while marinating in the emotional cesspool that is your brain.
 Oh, and Facebook.